donamath/Code-Bucket/Contributer.md

 -Add your code in the respective folder and name as 'name_of_major_concept_in_the_code'.eg: 'if_else.txt'

+-It is nice if you can add simple explanations of major concepts used in your code.

 -Commit the changes.
 Give the message as 'Add name_of_file'.
 For Example: 'Add if_else'

 -Submit the PR!